sigasi/sigasi_insights/releasenotes/sigasi-2.23.md

 * ticket 2883 : Vmap should never make changes in wrong modelsim.ini file
 * ticket 2893 : Case statement analysis should not fail on if expression inside parenthesis
-* <a href="http://www.sigasi.com/forum/bug-resolving-overloaded-functions">ticket 2798</a> : Scoping bug in record field in result of overloaded function call
+* ticket 2798 : Scoping bug in record field in result of overloaded function call
 * ticket 2848 : scoping problem in when/else assignment
 * ticket 2921 : Loading a FlexNet license should never block the UI